A RPG system to create any custom tabletop rpg gaming experience you can imagine!

 Movement Modifiers are used by the GM to make certain terrain or areas difficult to move through.
 These give the GM the ability to modify the battlefield in interesting and challenging ways.
 This can greatly enhance combat and strategic battle.

-• Minor Movement Modifier – Each Space counts as 2 Spaces for movement.
-Examples might include terrain like a few inches of mud, ice, or spider webs.
+Examples include terrain like a few inches of mud, ice, or spider webs.

 Battle Surprise – Spice up Battle Time